Mt. Pleasant Military Academy: 20th-Century

-Mount Pleasant Hall, or Mr. Brusie's School for Young Boys, adjoined the Mount Pleasant Academy grounds on the north for some number of years.
+Mount Pleasant Hall, or Mr. Brusie's School for Young Boys, adjoined the Mount Pleasant Academy.
 The property was the birthplace of New York Governor J.T.
 Hoffman and was sold by him to the school.
 Boys of "good character" under thirteen were accepted here for Forms 1 through 5.
 In 1909 the Hall had 24 students.

 As of 2020 the only surviving structure is the former library building, located at 23 State Street.